mulchus/SpacePhotos/README.md

 # SpacePhotos

-1. The script is designed to download photos of space using the SpaceX API of Elon Musk and the NASA website, and their publications on the Telegram channel
+1. The project is designed to download photos of space using the SpaceX API of Elon Musk and the NASA website, and their publications on the Telegram channel
+2. The project publishes in the Telegram channel photos from a given directory with a given frequency or a specifically selected photo

 ### How to install?